SlavaMuhtarjants/Pauer.Weather/README.md

 Absent as there are no domain types and entities.

 ### Architecture Rule
-The Application layer defines interfaces; Infrastructure implements them.
+The Application layer defines interfaces and the business logic in handlers; Infrastructure implements interaction with WeatherAPI service.
 The UI communicates with Application through MediatR only.

 ## Configuration